 Benchling Creates Open Source Library of Lab Instrument Data Converters

 SAN FRANCISCO, May 16, 2023 —Benchling, the R&D Cloud powering the biotechnology industry, launched an initiative to standardize instrument data conversion in the scientific community today at the Bio-IT World Conference.
 The company's efforts are twofold: Benchling is contributing to industry standards as an active member of the Allotrope Foundation Partner Network (APN) and is also creating a library of open source converters that format instrument-generated data to the Allotrope Simple Model (ASM) standard to help organizations to put these standards into practice.
-By making these converters available in the open source, companies of all sizes will be able to easily standardize and connect instrument data within and across their labs, ultimately driving greater industry adoption of findable, accessible, interoperable, and reusable (FAIR) data.
+By making these converters available in the open source, companies of all sizes will be able to easily standardize and connect lab instrument data within and across their labs, ultimately driving greater industry adoption of fair data principles.

 Every company conducting scientific research and development, large or small, faces the same set of challenges when integrating lab instrument data into the scientific process.
 Lab instruments often produce proprietary data, leading to unnecessary and costly obstacles to data governance, standardization, and connectivity.
 Scientists are forced to manually transfer data and manage customized data pipelines, preventing them from using data at scale, creating burdens on IT and automation teams, and introducing regulatory compliance risk.

 Industry leaders are showing support for Benchling's open source instrument data converters initiative.